Momentum-Free/sledgehammer-bot-docs/docs/commands/globalban-unban.md

 ## Globalunban

-This command is used to globally unban a specific user in case a mystake was made.
+This command is used to globally unban a specific user in case a mistake was made.

 ```
 /globalunban